 Frequently Asked Questions

-The 1,500-acre Parole Growth Management Area (PGMA) is an overlay zone applied to one of Anne Arundel County’s three designated “Town Centers,” which are targeted for development, redevelopment, and economic growth in the County.
-The PGMA is approximately 1,500 acres and located directly adjacent to the City of Annapolis and includes the Annapolis Towne Centre at Parole, Anne Arundel Medical Center, Westfield Annapolis Mall, and extends down Riva Road to the Heritage Office Complex and along MD450 to the Housley Road area.
+The Parole Growth Management Area (PGMA) comprises one of Anne Arundel County’s three designated “Town Centers,” which are targeted for development, redevelopment, and economic growth in the County.
+The PGMA is approximately 1,500 acres and located directly adjacent to the City of Annapolis.
+It includes the Annapolis Towne Centre at Parole, Anne Arundel Medical Center, Westfield Annapolis Mall, and extends down Riva Road to the Heritage Office Complex and along MD450 to the Housley Road area.
 While the PGMA is a County designation that does not encompass the Parole neighborhood or Outer West Street portions of the City of Annapolis, City and County staff are in close cooperation on cross-jurisdictional planning for this area.

 - Why update the Parole Master Plan?Much has changed in the Parole area since the Parole UDCP was adopted in 1994.
 Many critical transportation improvements first highlighted in the 1994 UDCP are now in place, including the development of Housley Road to the west of Generals Highway, extension of Solomon’s Island Road from West Street to Bestgate Road via Medical Parkway, and the improved access to US50 from Route 2.
-Major new facilities have transformed Parole, including expansions of Anne Arundel Medical Center and the Westfield Annapolis Mall, the redevelopment of Parole Plaza for the Annapolis Towne Centre, and major residential, office, and commercial developments throughout the PGMA.
+Major new facilities have transformed Parole, including expansions of Anne Arundel Medical Center and the Westfield Annapolis Mall, the redevelopment of Parole Plaza for the Annapolis Towne Centre, and residential, office, and commercial developments throughout the PGMA.